Multistage Hierarchical Capture-Recapture Models: Introduction

 In the Bayesian setting, priors are specified for the detection probability $p$ and membership probability $\psi$ in the homogeneous CR model in (\ref{eq:cr_datamodel}).
 The PX-DA procedure induces a binomial process model on the total abundance of animals $N=\sum_{i=1}^M z_i$ such that $N\sim \text{Binom}(M,\psi)$.
 When the prior for $\psi$ is uniform (i.e., $\psi\sim \text{Beta}(\alpha,\beta)$ with $\alpha=\beta=1$), it implies a discrete uniform prior for $N$ with support $\{0,1,\ldots,M\}$ when marginalized over $\psi$ (but see \citet{link2013cautionary} and \citet{villa2014cautionary} for varying perspectives on this choice of prior).

 Abundance models based on CR data have been generalized in a variety of ways, most of which are based on heterogeneity in detection probability such that $p_i$ is allowed to vary.
 In some cases, $p_i$ is expressed as a function of environmental features or endogenous characteristics associated with individual $i$.
-As CR models have been extended to accommodate spatially-explicit information, such as distance between the center of an individual's activity region and the detector, they have also become more challenging to implement.
+As CR models have been extended to accommodate spatially-explicit information that contributes to heterogeneity in $p_i$ such as distance between the center of an individual's activity region and the detector, they have also become more challenging to implement.

-In what follows, we show how to reformulate Bayesian CR models based on a conditional partitioning of the likelihood that is motivated by a recursive computing procedure.
+In what follows, we reformulate Bayesian CR models based on a conditional partitioning of the likelihood that is motivated by a multistage computing procedure.
 This allows us to use recursive Bayesian computing methods to fit CR models to data.
 These methods can facilitate implementation by allowing us to perform many of the necessary calculations in parallel between computing stages.

-We review recursive Bayes and then show how to apply it to the homogeneous CR model which suggests a way to formulate a broad class of capture-recapture models such that they are amenable to multi-stage computing strategies.
+We review multistage Bayesian computing and then show how to apply it to the homogeneous CR model which suggests a way to formulate a broad class of capture-recapture models such that they are amenable to multistage computing strategies.
 We extend the approach to heterogeneous CR models and demonstrate it using data collected as part of a study of salamanders in Great Smoky Mountains National Park and a study of snowshoe hares in central Colorado, USA.